 Did you know that March is National Social Work Month?
 This week is also Social Work Week (March 7-13).
 Let’s take this chance to highlight the significant role that social workers play in long-term care (LTC) homes and honour the contributions they make in supporting residents and their families and friends.

 What is the social work role in long-term care?
 Social workers practice collaboratively within the interdisciplinary team in LTC.
-The primary mandate of social workers in LTC is to advocate on behalf residents and their families.
+The primary mandate of social workers in LTC is to advocate on behalf of residents and their families.
 Social Work practice emphasizes building on a person’s strengths to support the maximal quality of life.

 Social workers in LTC: